Hunger in America: 2016 United States Hunger and Poverty Facts

 - Participants family income must fall at or below 185 percent of the U.S. Poverty Income Guidelines (in 2010, $40,793 for a family of four).
 Eligibility is also granted to participants in other benefit programs, such as the Supplemental Nutrition Assistance Program, Medicaid, or Temporary Assistance for Needy Families.

-- WIC is not an entitlement program: Congress does not set aside funds to allow every eligible individual to participate in the program.
-Instead, WIC is a Federal grant program for which Congress authorizes a specific amount of funding each year for program operations.
+- Funding: WIC is a Federal grant program for which Congress authorizes a specific amount of funding each year for program operations.

 Source: CBPP WIC.